Prithvi Jayanti

 Prithvi Jayanti (पृथ्वी जयन्ती; also known as the Nepal Ekikaran Diwas (नेपाल एकीकरण दिवस, lit.
 'Unity Day') is a holiday annually celebrated on 11 January to commemorate the birth of King Prithvi Narayan Shah, who was the first king of unified Nepal.
 In the mid-18th century, he set out to unify the small kingdoms which would become present-day Nepal.
 During the observance, many people add a garland to statues of Shah, participate in the parades, and remember his contribution to Nepal.
 Prithvi Jayanti was celebrated as a public holiday from 1951 until its abolishment in 2006.
 However, some local governments in Gorkha District and Nuwakot District have declared Prithvi Jayanti to be a public holiday.
-In 2023, the government declared it as a national holiday.
+In 2023, after 16 years, the central government in Nepal declared it a national holiday.

 History

 Unification

 In the mid-18th century, Prithvi Narayan Shah, king of the Kingdom of Gorkha set out to unify small kingdoms which would become present-day Nepal.
 After his victory at the Battle of Nuwakot (1744), he headed for the Kathmandu Valley, where the three Malla kingdoms Bhaktapur, Patan, and Kantipur were ruling.
 Shah went to a battle with the Kingdom of Patan over the town of Kirtipur, and in 1767 the town fell into the hands of the Gorkhas.
 This posed a threat to Kantipur, subsequently, the King of Kantipur, Jaya Prakash Malla, requested assistance from the East India Company to stop the rapid expansion of Gorkha.

 Recently, Shah had also imposed a blockade on the kingdom which hurt the East India Company's trans-Himalayan trade with Tibet and China as they used the route that went through Kantipur.
-The company accepted the request and sent Captain Kinloch who met Prithvi Narayan Shah's forces at the Battle of Sindhuli in 1767.
-The battle proved to be disastrous for the company, Kinloch fled with approximately 800 soldiers out of almost 24,000.
-After this Shah managed to conquer the valley and proclaimed himself as the King of Nepal on 25 September 1768.
-After Prithvi Narayan Shah's death, the Unification of Nepal campaign was continued notability by Prince Bahadur Shah, Queen Rajendra, and Bhimsen Thapa.
+The company accepted the request and sent Captain Kinloch, who met Prithvi Narayan Shah's forces at the Battle of Sindhuli in 1767.
+The battle proved to be disastrous for the company, as Kinloch fled with approximately 800 soldiers out of almost 24,000.
+After this, Shah managed to conquer the valley and proclaimed himself the King of Nepal on 25 September 1768.
+After Prithvi Narayan Shah's death, the Unification of Nepal campaign was continued, notably by Prince Bahadur Shah, Queen Rajendra, and Bhimsen Thapa.
 At its greatest extent, the Kingdom of Nepal extended from the Sutlej River in the west to the Teesta River in the east.